 It’s like a finely tuned machine – finding the right balance ensures you have the energy you need for your run without any uncomfortable side effects.

 Training Intensity and Food Choices

-For an easy run—30 minutes or less at a relaxed and comfortable pace—a glass of water might be all you need before you head out the door—especially if you’re already following sound eating habits.
+Now, if you’re planning an easy run, say 30 minutes or less at a relaxed and comfortable pace, you might get away with just a glass of water – especially if you’re already practicing healthy eating habits.

-If having breakfast before a morning run is out of the question, then have a small piece of fruit, a smoothie, a hypertonic sports drink, or a healthy, energy-rich, dinner the night before.
+And if the idea of a full breakfast before a morning run isn’t your cup of tea, consider options like a small piece of fruit, a nutritious smoothie, a hypertonic sports drink, or a hearty, energy-rich dinner the night before to fuel your run.

 Here are some of the foods and snacks I eat before my runs to help keep me energized without weighing me down.

 - Two whole eggs with peppers, low-fat cheese, and onions

 - Greek yogurt with berries